Sitecore/Sitecore.Pathfinder/README.md

 It could be interesting to have Pathfinder be able to execute Powershell scripts on the website.
 Pathfinder could contain a Powershell task that sends a Powershell script to Powershell Extensions which executes it and returns the result.
 The question is if developer would prefer this approach over opening a Powershell Extensions window in the Sitecore desktop.

+### Glass.Mapper
+[Glass.Mapper](http://www.glass.lu/) is the only ORM you will need to improve your Sitecore and Umbraco development.
+It only takes a few minutes to setup and then you are ready to start using classes and interfaces in your project.

+Glass.Mapper is popular and battle proven.

+Pathfinder could work with Glass.Mapper by having Pathfinder generate classes for Glass.Mapper using the 'generate-code' task.

+### Zen Garden
+[Zen Garden](https://www.cognifide.com/accelerators/zen-garden-sitecore) accelerates deployment of responsive websites quickly and cost effectively, minimising reliance on technical skills while improving maintenance of governance standards.

+Zen Garden is a full fletched framework and I don't see any obvious integrations with Pathfinder.

+### BrainJocks SCORE
+[BrainJocks SCORE](http://www.brainjocks.com/company/score) is a comprehensive development framework that will transform your Sitecore experience.

+SCORE seems like a full fletched framework and I don't see any obvious integrations with Pathfinder.

 ### Sitecore Rocks
 [Sitecore Rocks](https://github.com/JakobChristensen/Sitecore.Rocks.Docs) is both a Visual Studio plugin (Sitecore Rocks Visual Studio) and